QCaudron/repeater_roundabout/README.md

 is recommended to create a python virtual environment with the appropriate dependencies installed.

+Note that Python version 3.9 or higher is required.

 ```
 $ python -m venv .env        # Create a local Virtual Environment
                              # Possibly use "python3" if python defaults to